Vartent/crypto_trading_bot/README.md

 Log in colsole when the *BASIC PRICE* of **ETH/USDT** changes by more than 1%

 Fetching data from both https://binance.com/ and https://coinmarketcap.com/

+*soon to add telegram bot for more flexible functionality*